hfinkel/lfort/docs/InternalsManual.rst

   If tree printing is on, the text after the pipe is printed and a type tree is printed after the diagnostic message.

-It is really easy to add format specifiers to the Clang diagnostics system, but they should be discussed before they are added.
+It is really easy to add format specifiers to the LFort diagnostics system, but they should be discussed before they are added.
 If you are creating a lot of repetitive diagnostics and/or have an idea for a useful formatter, please bring it up on the cfe-dev mailing list.